marcel-ellert/plc-testbench/README.md

 Different crossfade settings can be applied to different frequency bands.
 This can be useful mitigate some of the artifacts introduced by the crossfade.

-This is an example configuration for three bands crossfade only.
+This is an example configuration for a quadratic crossfade of three bands without fade-in.
 ```python/jupyter notebook
     multiband_crossfade_settings = [
         QuadraticCrossfadeSettings(length=50),